5 Free CAD Software Options (For those new to 3D modelling)

 Cons include the fact that while it is cheap, it isn't free like the title of this post indicates should be, however, $10 USD a month is going to be reachable for the vast majority of those interested.
 Like most other offerings here it is restricted to personal use and isn't as feature-rich as their flagship-level software options and currently, it is location-restricted (nothing a VPN won't fix).

-One thing that almost prevents us from recommending this currently is also the fact that it does not run on a Mac without Boot Camp or Parallels.
-We do believe support for Mac platform will come with time however.
+- This does not run on a Mac without Boot Camp or Parallels.
+(We do believe support for the Mac platform will come with time.)

 freecad download